Union Pacific Early EMD Switchers

 Several units were equipped with slatted front pilots, with full front footboards, for protection of under-locomotive components during use on the branchlines.
 The entire eight-unit TR5 fleet was so equipped.
 Other units include NW2s 1043 in July 1951 at Pocatello, 1066 and 1067 in March 1950, and the above mentioned SW9s, 1843 and 1864.
 SW9 1864 was the only known early EMD switcher on UP to have a solid pilot, although NW2 1043 was equipped with a full snow plow at Pocatello in 1952.
 This snowplow was very similar, only shorter in height, to the full plow pilots applied to many of UP's GP7s and GP9s.

-In summary, Union Pacific's ownership of 179 early EMD NW2, SW7, SW9 and TR5A and TR5B switchers contributed greatly to the total dieselization of the railroad by early 1959.
-Parallel with the purchase of its early EMD switcher fleet, the railroad also purchased fifty-four ALCo S-2s, forty-five S-4s, six Baldwin VO1000s, five DS4-4-1000s, five Fairbanks-Morse H10-44s, and a single GE 44 tonner.
+Union Pacific's ownership of 179 early EMD NW2, SW7, SW9 and TR5A and TR5B switchers contributed greatly to the total dieselization of the railroad by early 1959.
+Parallel with the purchase of its early EMD switcher fleet, the railroad also purchased fifty-four ALCo S-2s, forty-five S-4s, six Baldwin VO1000s, five DS4-4-1000s, five Fairbanks-Morse H10-44s, and a single GE 44-ton locomotive.
 These additional 116 non-EMD switching locomotives, making for a peak Diesel switching fleet of 289 units, allowed UP to retire their steam switcher fleet over the decade of 1947-1957.

 Diesel switchers were a new technology for America's railroads, and because of the times in which they were bought, motive power practices of Union Pacific's steam era dictated the method and timing of the railroad's purchase and operational use of early EMD switchers.
 As the era of full dieselization arrived, operating practices changed to match the railroad's needs.
-By the mid 1960s as additional switching motive power was required, and rather than purchase new switchers, sufficient early road switchers, such as GP7s and GP9s, were displaced in road service and could be used to take up the slack in the need to buy more yard switchers.
-Along with the switcher fleet, the ranks of these displaced, early road switchers also began thinning during the early 1970s, forcing other, newer road units, such as GP30s and GP35s, to be used in switching service.
+By the mid 1960s, additional switching motive power was required.
+Instead of purchasing new switchers, early GP7 and GP9 road units (and later GP30s and GP35s) were regularly used in yard switching service, taking away the need to buy more yard switchers.

-The need and continued use of yard switchers on Union Pacific's seventeen-state system is slowly declining, with nine SW10s having left the roster.
-Unfortunately, because of space constraints, the story of how the post-merger Union Pacific has utilized its current fleet of late model EMD switchers, along with the story of the home-built SW10, will have to wait for another time.
+The need and continued use of yard switchers on Union Pacific's seventeen-state system [as of 1995] is slowly declining, with nine SW10s having left the roster.
+Later articles will cover the story of how the post-merger Union Pacific has utilized its current fleet of late model EMD switchers, along with the story of the home-built SW10.
 With this article, we have seen how the purchase and 45-year operation of Union Pacific's fleet of early EMD switchers truly helped bring Union Pacific into the Diesel Era.